Tumour Mutational Burden (TMB) and Microsatellite Instability (MSI) as markers for immunotherapy response

 tmb-img

-The promise of Immune-checkpoint inhibitor (ICI) therapies
+The promise of Immune-checkpoint inhibitor therapies

 Immune-checkpoint inhibitor (ICI) therapies have heralded promise of a superior drug response and significantly increased survival for a small proportion of cancer patients across a range of cancers.
 Their success lies in the inhibition of biological mechanisms that prevent immune cells from attacking other cells.
 The challenge for immuno-oncology is to identify those patients most likely to benefit.

-Role of immune checkpoint inhibitors (ICI's) in cancer immunotherapy
+Role of ICIs in cancer immunotherapy

-ICIs are one of the most rapidly growing categories of immune‐related agents developed for the treatment of cancer.
-They are monoclonal antibodies designed to inhibit specific immune checkpoints (protein regulators of the immune system).
-Two of these checkpoint targets on T-cells are Programmed cell death protein 1 (PD‐1) and cytotoxic T‐lymphocyte-associated protein 4 (CTLA‐4).
-Programmed cell death-ligand 1, (PD-L1), expressed on tumour and T-cells, is considered a target as this molecule binds PD-1 effectively reducing T-cell response.
+Programmed cell death-ligand 1 (PD-L1), is expressed on tumour and T-cells and is considered a target, as this molecule binds PD-1 effectively reducing T-cell response.
 Mutations arising in tumour cells may act as neoantigens recognized by the immune system.
-The aim of ICI treatments is to boost the immune response to attack tumor cells presenting with high neoantigen load 4.
+The aim of ICI treatments is to boost the immune response to attack tumor cells presenting with high neoantigen load.
+1

 PD-L1 expression using immunohistochemistry (IHC) techniques has been identified as a predictive biomarker for immuno-oncology in multiple cancer types.
-However, this method has failed to detect a significant proportion of patients likely to respond to ICI therapies1.
-There has been an urgent need to find further biomarkers and this blog article discusses two approaches currently gaining momentum.
+However, this method has failed to detect a significant proportion of patients likely to respond to ICI therapies.2 There has been an urgent need to find further biomarkers and this blog article discusses two approaches currently gaining momentum.

 Tumour Mutational Burden (TMB) as a biomarker for predicting response to ICI treatments

-TMB, defined as the total number of different somatic alterations or mutations in a tumour, differs across tumour types.
-TMB is making an appearance as a potential biomarker for predicting response to ICI treatments because neoantigens that can arise from a subset of tumour mutations, are identified by the immune system and targeted for destruction.
-Increased somatic mutations potentially equals an increased neoantigen load.
-Estimation of TMB is a useful approach to ascertain the neoantigen level in a patient's tumour 2.
-Clinical studies demonstrate that, in patients receiving ICI therapies, higher TMB results in significantly improved survival for multiple cancer types including colon, melanoma, and non-small cell lung cancer (NSCLC).
-For example, recent clinical trial data indicated that for NSCLC, high TMB was associated with significantly longer progression free survival in patients receiving immunotherapy drugs 5 supporting the use of TMB as a predictive biomarker for treatment with ICIs.
+Estimation of TMB is a useful approach to ascertain the neoantigen level in a patient's tumour.
+3 Clinical studies demonstrate that, in patients receiving ICI therapies, higher TMB results in significantly improved survival for multiple cancer types including colon, melanoma, and non-small cell lung cancer (NSCLC).
+For example, recent clinical trial data indicated that for NSCLC, high TMB was associated with significantly longer progression free survival in patients receiving immunotherapy drugs supporting the use of TMB as a predictive biomarker for treatment with ICIs.4

 final-tmb-diagram

-Calculating TMB with whole exome sequencing (WES):
+Calculating TMB with whole exome sequencing

 Initially, calculations of TMB focused on data derived from whole exome sequencing (WES).
 In this approach only nonsynonymous single base changes, those resulting in the substitution of a different amino acid, are typically counted.
-The assumption being that there is a positive correlation between protein coding changes in the tumor genome and neoantigen load1.
+The assumption being that there is a positive correlation between protein coding changes in the tumor genome and neoantigen load.2

 Targeted NGS panels for measuring TMB in the clinic